KameronHawk/Kernel-HWID-Spoofer/README.md

 ## What Does This Bypass?
 ![alt text](image.png)

-Randgrid.sys verifies IOCTL dispatch routines and checks whether the routine executes within the expected module.
+*****.sys verifies IOCTL dispatch routines and checks whether the routine executes within the expected module.
 This is bypassed by:

 1. Scanning for the discardable section in a driver.